 On Friday, April 17th, the Law Career Development Office will present an intensive professional development training program conducted by judges, clerks, professors and court personnel to prepare students for success as law clerks and interns for Maryland judges.

 Registration is free and open to any student or graduate of any law school who has secured a clerkship or internship with a Maryland judge, and for all students and graduates of the University of Baltimore School of Law.

 We have a demonstrated record of success in preparing students for post-graduate judicial clerkships.
 In fact, the University of Baltimore School of Law ranks among the top schools nationwide for the number of graduates securing judicial clerkships, consistently sending between 20 and 25 percent of each graduating class into these coveted positions at both trial and appellate courts.
 It helps, of course, that so many University of Baltimore alumni are represented in the Maryland judiciary - many serving on the bench and many more working behind the scenes.

-In 2011, nearly 70 judges participated in the EXPLOR Program including Maryland circuit and district court judges from every county, Maryland Court of Appeals and Court of Special Appeals judges, and seven U.S. District Court and U.S. Bankruptcy court judges.
+Nearly 70 judges participate in the EXPLOR Program including Maryland circuit and district court judges from every county, Maryland Court of Appeals and Court of Special Appeals judges, and seven U.S. District Court and U.S. Bankruptcy court judges.

 You can develop a mentoring relationship with a judge, gain hands-on courtroom and chambers experience, and build the professional credentials that give you a competitive edge when applying for post-graduate clerkship positions.

 Every fall, we host a popular appreciation reception for the Maryland Judiciary.
 There are also numerous panels and presentations throughout the year that offer you the opportunity to meet judges .
 Many judges also serve as adjunct faculty and teach classes at the School of Law.